-Trail Metallurgical Operations
+Trail Operations

 Teck Metals owns and operates the integrated smelting and refining complex at Trail, British Columbia.
-The complex's major products are refined zinc and lead.
-It also produces silver and gold, germanium dioxide, indium, cadmium and copper compounds as metal co-products, along with a variety of sulphur products and ammonium sulphate fertilizers.
+The complex's major products are refined zinc, lead and silver.
+It also produces a variety of precious and specialty metals, chemicals and fertilizer products.

-Trail's zinc operations consist of six major metallurgical plants, one fertilizer plant and two specialty metal plants.
+Trail Operations is an integrated zinc refining and lead smelting operation that produces zinc, lead, silver and a range of metal and chemical co-products.
+The zinc refinery consists of six major metallurgical plants, one fertilizer plant and two specialty metal plants.
 The facility has an annual capacity of approximately 295,000 tonnes of refined zinc.
-Zinc concentrates are initially treated in roasters or pressure leach facilities.
-The zinc and other elements are put into solution before the zinc is purified and electroplated onto cathodes in an electrolytic refining plant.
-Refined zinc is produced by remelting the zinc cathodes and then casting the zinc into various shapes, grades and alloys to meet customer requirements.
-A range of valuable metals, including indium and germanium, are extracted as co-products.
-Lead concentrates, recycled batteries, residues from the zinc circuits and various other lead- and silver-bearing materials are treated in the KIVCET flash furnace and electro-refined into lead in the refinery.
-Silver and gold are also recovered from this circuit after further processing.
-Shutdown of the KIVCET furnace for regular maintenance is scheduled to occur approximately every three years, with the next shutdown scheduled for 2014.
+Zinc concentrates are initially treated in either roasters or pressure leach plants where sulphur is separated from the metal-bearing solids.
+The zinc is put into solution where it is first purified to remove other metal impurities and then electroplated onto cathodes in an electrolytic refining plant.
+The zinc cathodes are melted and then the zinc is cast into various shapes, grades and alloys to meet customer requirements.
+Other valuable metals, including indium and germanium, are also recovered as coproducts in the zinc plant.
+The lead smelting operation consists of two major metallurgical plants and one specialty metal plant.
+Lead concentrates, recycled lead acid batteries, residues from the zinc circuits and various other lead- and silver-bearing materials are treated in the KIVCET flash furnace to produce lead bullion.
+The bullion is electro-refined in the refinery to produce high purity lead.
+The valuable silver and gold are also recovered in this circuit after further processing.
+Shutdown of the KIVCET furnace for regular maintenance is scheduled to occur approximately every four years, with the next shutdown scheduled for the third quarter of 2014.